 - Then, last Saturday, I had a fun experience at the spa where I attended the launch of Nioxin, treatment for thinning hair in India and experienced the product.

 - I’ve been spending a lot of time in my kitchen trying out new recipes.
 The current hits are apple pies and apple crumble, and cheesecake.
 Yes, my folks are happy.
 I am grateful that they appreciate home-made so much!

 - I had a fantastic surprise yesterday.
 My phone rang.
 It was an old friend who said he had a surprise for me.
 Turned out to be a mutual friend I had lost touch with for a while.
 Both these guys are childhood friends and talking to them was super!
 I met them in the early 1970s, when I was in Grade 8 and we practically grew up together.
 We were one big gang of bum-chums.
 What joy it was to enjoy a marathon conversation on the phone with promises to meet when we’re in each others’ cities!
 I went to sleep with a huge grin – thinking of those days when we’d measure the width of our bell-bottomed pants to see whose was the widest, the weird hair-dos and all those fun times we spent together.

 Oh I am sure I left out so many things!
 There were some low points too when my blood sugar danced a merry dance but hey, I am focusing on the silver linings and am grateful!

 What are you grateful for, this month?

-Please join Corinne and me in The Gratitude Circle blog hop, which we enjoy on the fourth Thursday of every month.
+Please join us for The Gratitude Circle blog hop, which we enjoy on the fourth Thursday of every month.
 All you have to do is grab the badge below, link back to one or both of us – and write your own gratitude post.
 Then visit others in the linky and spread the goodness!
 The linky is open for a whole month until the fourth Thursday of June!
 Yes, we’re generous like that!